Why you never become a famous engineer – and 5 smart principles bringing you back on track – MES001

 There are 3 main aspects a successfull Embedded Engineer needs to consider:

 working Embedded Systems is a never ending story of limitations.
-What’s limited within these?
+What’s limited within these?- Processing capacity

 An Embedded System is a combination of hardware and software.
 The designers, implementers, testers and their leaders needs to be able to talk to each others across departments or industries.
 The Hardie (You know that?
 Don’t you?
 The hardware-engineers are hardies) should be able to discuss and understand the Softie and vice versa.
 Systems like the control of a big excenter-press (800 to of press weight), need for electro-technicians, system-Engineers, mechanics and software-specialists working close together.
 And they all need to talk together, understand each other and finally agree with each other.